-This notification will include:
+- 8.16 This notification will include: - > The panel's decision and the reasons for it

-- The panel's decision and the reasons for it - Where relevant, details of any financial readjustment or payment to be made if the governing board does not subsequently decide to offer to reinstate the pupil within 10 school days - Any information that the panel has directed the governing board to place on the pupil's educational record
+- Where relevant, details of any financial readjustment or payment to be made if the governing board does not subsequently decide to offer to reinstate the pupil within 10 school days - Any information that the panel has directed the governing board to place on the pupil's educational record

-7. School registers
+9.0 School registers

-A pupil's name will be removed from the school admission register if:

-- > 15 school days have passed since the parents were notified of the Local Academy Board's decision to not reinstate the pupil and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel

-Where an application for an independent review has been made within 15 school days, the governing board will wait until that review has concluded before removing a pupil's name from the register.

-While the pupil's name remains on the school's admission register, the pupil's attendance will still be recorded appropriately.
-Where alternative provision has been made for an excluded pupil and they attend it, code B (education off-site) or code D (dual registration) will be used on the attendance register.

-Where excluded pupils are not attending alternative provision, code E (absent) will be used.
+- 9.1 A pupil's name will be removed from the school admission register if: - 15 school days have passed since the parents were notified of the disciplinary subcommittee of the Local Academy Board's decision to not reinstate the pupil and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel. - 9.2 Where an application for an independent review has been made within 15 school days, the Local Academy Board will wait until that review has concluded before removing a pupil's name from the register. - 9.3 While the pupil's name remains on the school's admission register, the pupil's attendance will still be recorded appropriately.
+Where alternative provision has been made for an excluded pupil and they attend it, code B (education off-site) or code D (dual registration) will be used on the attendance register. - 9.4 Where excluded pupils are not attending alternative provision, code E (absent) will be used.

-Making a return to the LA
+10.0 Making a return to the LA

-Where a pupil's name is to be removed from the school admissions register because of a permanent exclusion, the school will make a return to the LA.
-The return will include:

-- The pupil's full name - The full name and address of any parent with whom the pupil normally resides - At least 1 telephone number at which any parent with whom the pupil normally resides can be contacted in an emergency - The grounds upon which their name is to be deleted from the admissions register (i.e., permanent exclusion) - Details of the new school the pupil will attend, including the name of that school and the first date when the pupil attended or is due to attend there, if the parents have told the school the pupil is moving to another school - Details of the pupil's new address, including the new address, the name of the parent(s) the pupil is going to live there with, and the date when the pupil is going to start living there, if the parents have informed the school that the pupil is moving house
+- 10.1 Where a pupil's name is to be removed from the school admissions register because of a permanent exclusion, the school will make a return to the LA.
+The return will include: - The pupil's full name - > The full name and address of any parent with whom the pupil normally resides. - At least 1 telephone number at which any parent with whom the pupil normally resides can be contacted in an emergency. - The grounds upon which their name is to be deleted from the admissions register (i.e. permanent exclusion) - Details of the new school the pupil will attend, including the name of that school and the first date when the pupil attended or is due to attend there, if the parents have told the school the pupil is moving to another school. - Details of the pupil's new address, including the new address, the name of the parent(s) the pupil is going to live there with, and the date when the pupil is going to start living there, if the parents have informed the school that the pupil is moving house.

-This return must be made as soon as the grounds for removal is met and no later than the removal of the pupil's name.
+10.2 This return must be made as soon as the grounds for removal is met and no later than the removal of the pupil's name.

-8. Returning from a suspension
+11.0 Returning from a suspension

-8.1 Reintegration strategy
+11.1 Reintegration strategy

-Following suspension, the school will put in place a strategy to help the pupil reintegrate successfully into school life and full-time education.
+Following suspension, or cancelled suspension or exclusion, the school will put in place a strategy to help the pupil reintegrate successfully into school life and full-time education.

-Where necessary, the school will work with third-party organisations to identify whether the pupil has any unmet special educational and/or health needs.

-The following measures may be implemented, as part of the strategy, to ensure a successful reintegration into school life:
+- 11.2 Where necessary, the school will work with third-party organisations to identify whether the pupil has any unmet special educational and/or health needs. - 11.3 The following measures may be implemented, as part of the strategy, to ensure a successful reintegration into school life for the pupil:

-The points below are suggestions only and should be adapted to your school's specific circumstances.
+12.0 The points below are suggestions and should be adapted to your school's specific circumstances: